Papiss Cissé: Fenerbahçe

 On 1 October 2020, Fenerbahçe announced the signing of Cissé.

 Amiens

 On 31 August 2022, Cissé signed with Ligue 2 side Amiens SC.
+On 1 July 2023, Cissé was released.

+Free agent

+In November 2023, Cissé began training with English club Macclesfield.

+Al Qabila FC

+Cissé had returned to football and played for UAE side Al Qabila FC.

 International career

 Cissé made his international debut for Senegal on 12 August 2009, in a friendly away to Congo DR, scoring two goals as Senegal emerged victorious 2–1.
 Cissé scored a hat-trick in his fourth appearance for the national side, as Senegal ran away to a 7–0 victory over Mauritius on 9 October 2010 in a qualifying match for the 2012 Africa Cup of Nations.
 Cissé also captained the Senegal team from 2012 to 2013.
 Cissé's most recent Senegalese goal was against Botswana in November 2014, his 16th international goal.

 Personal life

 Cissé is a practicing Muslim, and when celebrating a goal he often performs the Sujud.
-He along with other Muslim Newcastle players Cheick Tiote, Demba Ba and Hatem Ben Arfa allegedly objected to Newcastle United's shirt-sponsorship deal with high-interest loans company Wonga as Islam generally forbids promoting usury or financial exploitation.
+He along with other Muslim Newcastle players Cheick Tioté, Demba Ba and Hatem Ben Arfa allegedly objected to Newcastle United's shirt-sponsorship deal with high-interest loans company Wonga as Islam generally forbids promoting usury or financial exploitation.
 Following the publication of a photograph showing Cissé at a gaming table at Aspers Casino in Newcastle, it was announced that the matter had been resolved, with Cissé agreeing to wear the shirt featuring the logo of the loan company.